 You might have a specialist palliative care nurse you can talk to.
 These nurses are trained in cancer and pain control, and will be able to offer you support and advice.

 In a hospice, there could be counsellors that you can talk to.
 Your GP could be another good source of help and support.

 With chronic pain, it can really help to see someone trained in psychological medicine.
 This might be a psychologist or a psychiatrist.

 A psychiatrist might prescribe some anti depressants for you.
-Again, don't feel worried that this is a sign that you are over reacting.
+Again, don't feel worried that this is a sign that you are overreacting.
 Anti depressants can stop the body making chemicals that increase pain.
-Anti depressants can also directly treat nerve pain.
+Also anti depressants, at a different dose, can be prescribed to treat nerve pain.

 You might want to talk to someone who will listen to your worries, but is not involved in your daily care.
 The cancer information services listed on our general cancer organisations page can tell you more about:

 - cancer support groups

 Some people might feel more comfortable speaking to a religious or spiritual leader, such as a hospital chaplain, iman, priest or rabbi.
 Hospital social workers can also be a support in helping sort out worrying practical issues, financial problems or getting help at home.